Sutter Health Park: Baseball's Most Unusual Venue

 Wear broad-spectrum SPF 50 sunscreen and bring a hat.
 Consider a portable battery-powered fan for extreme heat days.
 Arrive early to find your section and assess the shade situation in real time.

 For precise shade calculations based on your specific game time and date, use The Shadium.
-The tool accounts for Sacramento's sun position throughout the day and shows you section-by-section shade coverage so you can choose the most comfortable first base side seats before you ever arrive.
+The tool accounts for Sacramento's sun position throughout the day and shows you section-by-section shade coverage so you can choose the most comfortable behind-home-plate seats before you ever arrive.